Vietnam, Cambodia & Thailand — 2025

 Breakfast, Lunch, Dinner

-No Vietnam travel experience would be complete without a visit to Hué, one of Vietnam's most beautiful cities, a UNESCO World Heritage Site; you'll arrive this morning following a flight to Da Nang.
-Upon arrival, enjoy lunch at your hotel, followed by a ride aboard a private, pedal-powered cyclo to explore Hué's Citadel – which housed the Imperial City for the emperor's official functions, and the Forbidden Purple City for his personal time.
-Late this afternoon, visit the tomb of 19th-century emperor Tu Duc – then settle in to your riverfront accommodations along the Perfume River.
+No Vietnam travel experience would be complete without a visit to Hué, one of Vietnam's most beautiful cities and a UNESCO World Heritage Site.
+Upon arrival, visit the tomb of 19th-century emperor Tu Duc followed by lunch at your hotel.
+This afternoon, join us for a ride aboard a private, pedal-powered cyclo to explore Hué's Citadel – which housed the Imperial City for the emperor's official functions, and the Forbidden Purple City for his personal time.

 4 — Imperial Sights & Da Nang's "China Beach"